Greek Court Clears Suspects Of Murder In Brutal Beating Of US Tourist

-Nine men haven been cleared of murder in the July 2017 brutal slaying of Bakari Henderson, an American who was on a working vacation in Greece, according to CBS News.
+Nine men have been cleared of murder in the brutal slaying of Bakari Henderson in July of 2017.
+Henderson was an American who was on a working vacation in Greece, according to CBS News.
 A Greek court handed down sentencing today to nine men convicted of assault in the Henderson case.
 Sentencing ranged from five to 15 years in prison.

 Henderson, 22, of Austin, Texas, was in Greece working on a photo shoot for a clothing line he was launching.
 The attack took place outside of a bar in Lagana.
-Investigators stated a Serbian woman claimed a fight began when she asked the Americans to take a selfie with her.
+Investigators stated that a Serbian woman claimed a fight began when she asked the Americans to take a selfie with her.
 Allegedly, another man asked her why she would take a picture with a black man when there were so many Serbs in the bar.

 Security video from the bar showed the same man hit Henderson in the face.
 Henderson hit the man back.
-Witnesses reported Henderson verbally attacking the men.
+Witnesses reported that Henderson was verbally attacking the men.
 A fight broke out.
-The fight spilled out onto the street where security footage showed Henderson running from a mob.
+The fight spilled out onto the street, where security footage showed Henderson running from a mob.
 The mob caught up with Henderson and the video recorded the brutal beating that led to his death in a matter of minutes.

-Prosecutors believed they had a strong case because of the surveillance video which showed the beating.
-But defendants claimed they never intended on killing him.
-Three friends of Henderson witnessed the attack but only two of the men testified.
+Prosecutors believed that they had a strong case because of the surveillance video which showed the beating.
+But defendants claimed that they never intended on killing him.
+Three friends of Henderson witnessed the attack, but only two of the men testified.
 The Henderson family was hoping for life sentences for each of the suspects.

 Jill Henderson, Bakari’s mother, told CBS News they were “just hopeful that justice will be served, and that all defendants will get life sentences.”
 The family was shocked and dismayed at what they considered to be light sentencing.